Blog

 1. Open Settings > Network & Internet > Proxy.

-8. Ensure that Microsoft addresses are not blocked
+8. Make sure Microsoft addresses aren't blocked

 • activation.microsoft.com